Chris Bryan: Green Bay Packers

 In February 2010, after training with Nathan Chapman and John Smith of ProKick Australia, it was revealed Bryan was close to signing a deal with one of a number of NFL teams in the United States as a punter.

-Bryan was signed to a three-year contract by the Green Bay Packers on 16 March 2010.

-After participating in the Green Bay Rookie Mini-Camp, OTAs Organised Team Activities) and the pre-season, Bryan was released by the team on 4 September 2010.
+On 16 March, Bryan was signed to a three-year contract by the Green Bay Packers.
+After participating in the Green Bay rookie mini-camp, OTA's (Organised team activities) and the pre-season, Bryan was released by the team on 4 September.

 Tampa Bay Buccaneers

 On 6 September 2010, the Tampa Bay Buccaneers signed Bryan to a three-year contract and waived rookie punter Brent Bowden.
-Bryan played his first regular-season NFL game against the Cleveland Browns on 12 September at Raymond James Stadium, in Tampa, Florida.
-He was waived by Buccaneers on 13 October 2010 and replaced by Robert Malone.
+On 12 September, Bryan played his first regular-season NFL game against the Cleveland Browns at Raymond James Stadium, in Tampa, Florida.
+The next day, he was waived by the Buccaneers and replaced by Robert Malone.

 New York Jets

-Bryan was signed by the New York Jets on 29 July 2011 to compete with incumbent T. J. Conley.
+On 29 July 2011, Bryan was signed by the New York Jets on 29 July 2011 to compete with incumbent T. J. Conley.
 He was waived on 30 August.